bennyclams/untube/readme.md

 ## Future Plans

 * Add support for downloading private videos and playlists
-    * This should work now when provided with a cookies file (see yt-dlp documentation)
+    * This should work now when provided with a cookies file
 * Release archiving tool and expand to support at least s3 buckets

 ## Quickstart